uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/pws-lab.md

 ![Config Server](resources/images/restful-api.png "Config Server")

-Note that I picked a random application name and it picked up configuration from the `application.yml`.
+Note that a random application name was used and it picked up configuration from the `application.yml`.

 ### Set up `service-registry`